GhostsonAcid/AudioClipboard/README.md

 ## How to use AudioClipboard

+> [!NOTE]
+> Before using AudioClipboard for considerable copy-paste work, it is strongly recommended to duplicate the Ardour application itself (and rename it if necessary) so you can have two projects open at the same time.
+Without doing this, you would have to close and open entire projects with each copy and paste action, which is obviously silly.

 ### Step 1 - Copy Regions

 Select mono and/or stereo audio regions that you would like to copy, and then use the "Copy Regions" function.